informalsystems/vdd/blockchain/blockchain.md

 > input/output variables used to define the temporal properties.
 Most likely they come from an ADR

-Each correct full node *p* maintains its local copy of the Tendermint blockchain, denoted by *decision_p*.
+Each correct full node *p* maintains its local copy of the Tendermint blockchain, denoted by *chain_p*.

 A block is a data structure described [here](block).